 In today's labor market talented employees with experience in more than one country are increasingly considered as valuable as their specialties.
 Close to half of global CEOs said they foresee problems deploying experienced employees in other countries*.
-With the world's markets constantly evolving, organizations need to continue to re-evaluate their people strategies and look at how they can best deploy talent for future business success.
-How confident are you that your global mobility program supports this and delivers the best value for the business?
+With the world's markets constantly evolving, organisations need to continue to re-evaluate their people strategies and look at how they can best deploy talent for future business success.
+How confident are you that your global mobility programme supports this and delivers the best value for the business?

 Your global mobility programme’s structure, flexibility, and assignment offerings can have a significant impact on talent management.
-Examining your global mobility policies will allow you to determine if they are comprehensive, effective, and properly aligned with your organizational goals.
+Examining your global mobility policies will allow you to determine if they are comprehensive, effective, and properly aligned with your organisational goals.

 As policy elements have changed over time, company needs in this area have also changed.
 A one-size-fits-all approach no longer works for global mobility policies.
-Organizational structures have become more decentralised and regulatory requirements around the world more complex.
+Organisational structures have become more decentralised and regulatory requirements around the world more complex.
 As such, mobility policy frameworks and supporting processes must be consistent, but still flexible enough, to support the needs of the various businesses units, types of mobile employees, and regions.

 To discuss how we might be able to help you please contact us